 Grandmaster Michael Young (1931-2013)

-Influential in developing Mr. Robert Ito, Renshi’s understanding of Great Grandmaster James Mitose’s unique teachings of Kosho energy collection.
-Paul Yamaguchi, Hanshi’s extensive training started with the Grandmaster of Kosho and continued with various esteemed masters including O’Shiru Sensei (Shorei Ryu), Kobayashi Sensei (Gojo Ryu), and Fugita Sensei’s specialized breathing techniques.
-Paul Yamaguchi, Hanshi’s integration of the concepts handed down from these masters greatly influenced Robert Ito’s Inner-Self studies.
+Influential in developing Robert Ito, Renshi’s understanding of Great Grandmaster James Mitose’s unique teachings of Kosho energy collection.
+Paul Yamaguchi, Hanshi’s extensive training started with the Grandmaster of Kosho, James Mitose.
+He is the last of the 1st generation of Mitose’s black belts living.
+He continued his studies with various esteemed masters including Thomas Young, Hanshi (Kosho Shorei Ryu), O’Shiru Sensei (Shorei Ryu), Kobayashi Sensei (Gojo Ryu), and Fugita Sensei’s specialized breathing techniques.
+Paul Yamaguchi, Hanshi’s study called Kosho Shorei Shin-Shing Ryu is an integration of the concepts handed down from these masters that greatly influenced Robert Ito’s Inner-Self studies.